milestoneTwo/milestone2App/Milestone2Docs/docs/index.md

 ## Project Responsibilities

-Dave Franks was responsible for the Supervised Section of the project and Ermias Bizuwork was responsible for the
+Dave Franks was responsible for the Supervised Section of the project and Ermias Bizuwork was responsible for the Unsupervised Section of the project.
+Planning and execution was handled individually however routine discussion about progress and goals kept the team aligned.
+Our goal was to make analyze the dataset and provide clear guidance on the technologies available for NLP and how they could be used for prediction and topic generation.

 ## Using the Project